designstem/projects/colorblindness/index-04-3-properties.md

 #### Tasks

-1. ~Observe how the colors' effect changes when they are darker or brighter by using the slider beneath the color boxes.~
+1. Observe how the colors' effect changes when they are darker or brighter by using the slider beneath the color boxes.
-2. ~Look at the **polarity profiles** (adjective pairs) on the right.
+2. Look at the **polarity profiles** (adjective pairs) on the right.
 You can drag the slider more to the left to indicate that the effect of the color relates more to the adjective on the left and the other way around.
 So for example, if you think that a color feels heavier, you could drag the slider more to the right.
 There are five different degrees from which you can choose.
 The further the slider points to one of the sides, the stronger the effect of the adjective.
-So if the slider is positioned in the middle, it means that the effect is balanced between the two polarities.~
+So if the slider is positioned in the middle, it means that the effect is balanced between the two polarities.
-3. ~Now, alter the polarity profiles on the right, so that they show the effect the dark and the light colors have on **you**.
-After you are done, you can compare your results with average values by clicking on the button SHOW. **But don't cheat!**~ 🤨
+3. Now, alter the polarity profiles on the right, so that they show the effect the dark and the light colors have on **you**.
+After you are done, you can compare your results with average values by clicking on the button SHOW. **But don't cheat!**

 -